AljoschaMeyer/chainable-command/readme.md

 - `stdout(data, enc)`: Pushes data to `commandInstance.stdout` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
 - `stderr(data, enc)`: Pushes data to `commandInstance.stderr` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
 - `exit(code, message)`: Causes the CommandInstance to close its input stream, wait for all currently processed input to resolve and then exits by calling `cleanup` and emitting an `'exit'` event.
 The `'exit'` event contains `code` and `message` All calls to this after the first call are no-ops.

+## API
+`import CommandInstance from 'chainable-command';`

+Instances of CommandInstance are EventEmitters.

+#### Events:
+- `'ready'`: The CommandInstance is ready to process input.
+Writing to `instance.stdin` before the `'ready'` event was emited will throw an error.
+- `'inputClosed'`: Emitted when `instance.stdin` stops accepting input.
+- `'exit'`: The CommandInstance has reached the end of its lifecycle.
+All streams are closed, no input is still processed.
+Emitting this event is the last thing a CommandInstance does.
+  - `code`: The exit code.
+Defaults to `0` if it has not been explicitely set in one of the lifecycle functions via `exit(code, msg)`.
+  - `msg`: The optional message set with `exit(code, msg)`.
+Defaults to `undefined`.

+### Constructor:
+`new CommandInstance(options);`

+Supported options:

+- `instanceOptions`: This is available to the lifecycle functions as `this.options`.
+- `init()`: The init lifecycle function is called exactly once, just before the CommandInstance starts accepting input.
+Has to return a promise.
+- `onInput(chunk, encoding)`: The onInput lifecycle function is called once for each input received via `instance.stdin` with the received chunk and encoding as arguments.
+Has to return a promise.
+- `cleanup()`: The cleanup lifecycle function is called exactly once, just before the CommandInstance emits the `'exit'` event.
+Has to return a promise.

+### Fields

+- `stdin`: A writable stream to which may be written between the `'ready'` and `'inputClosed'` events.
+Each write leads to `onInput()` being called with the written chunk and encoding.
+- `stdout`: A readable stream which may push data during the lifecycle functions.
+- `stderr`: A readable stream which may push data during the lifecycle functions.

+### Instance Methods:

+- `start()`: Signals the CommandInstance to start its lifecycle.
+The streams should be connected before this is called.
+- `kill()`: Signals the CommandInstance to end its lifecycle.
+It stops accepting new input.
+Calling does not interrupt `onInput` calls which are currently processing input, but it sets a flag which `onInput` can check to see whether it should terminate early.

+### Context for the lifecycle functions
+Inside the lifecycle functions (`init`, `onInput` and `cleanup`), `this` is bound to a special lifecycle context, which provides the following fields:

+- `options`: The options passed to this CommandInstance as `options.instanceOptions`.
+- `killed`: A flag indicating whether kill has been called for this CommandInstance.
+- `stdout(data, encoding)`: Calling this function will write the given `data` to `instance.stdout` with the given `encoding`.
+Throws an error if `data` is `null`.
+- `stderr(data, encoding)`: Calling this function will write the given `data` to `instance.stderr` with the given `encoding`.
+Throws an error if `data` is `null`.
+- `exit(code, message)`: Calling this function signals the CommandInstance to stop taking input and to terminate once all currently processd input is finished. `code` and `message` are used for the `'exit'` event emitted at the very end of the lifecycle.
+The `code` end `message` for the first call to `exit` are used.
+If the command terminates without an explicit call to `exit`, the `code` for the `'exit'` event is `0` and the `msg` is `undefined`.

 ## License